trevorkwan/Breast-Cancer-Non-Synoptic-Pathology-Reports-BERT-Classification/README.md

 Step 2: Classify the extracted span of text into a class.
 (Text Classification)

 #### Data Loading, Cleaning, and Exploratory Data Analysis (EDA)
 We [load and clean](https://github.com/trevorkwan/Breast-Cancer-Non-Synoptic-Pathology-Reports-BERT-Classification/blob/main/src/load_and_clean_data.py) synoptic and non-synoptic report data, removing irrelevant text/labels and accounting for missing data.
 We do [EDA](https://github.com/trevorkwan/Breast-Cancer-Non-Synoptic-Pathology-Reports-BERT-Classification/blob/main/src/EDA.py) on the cleaned data to look for data imbalance and abnormalities.
-Data cleaning and EDA were an iterative process as we redefine project goals with healthcare stakeholders.
+Data cleaning and EDA is an iterative process as we redefine project goals with healthcare stakeholders.

 #### Question Answering (QA) Training
 - Choosing the QA pretrained model to use.